 Frequent visitors, small sweat bees collect the white pollen which is abundant, circling around the outside of the numerous stamens on each flower.

-Large mining bees are common in early spring and can be mistaken for bumble bees.
+Large mining bees belonging to the Melandrena subgenus are common in early spring and can be mistaken for bumble bees.
 They have shiny, black abdomens, unlike bumble bees who have hairy abdomens.
 Mining bees nest in the ground in sand or loose, loam soils.

 Other pollinators to look for include large syrphid flies feeding on pollen.
 These flies are mimics of large mining bees and bumble bees.
 Bumble bees also visit the flowers.